 Determining if you need and qualify for a particular waiver is a complicated process.
-Arnaout Immigration Law Firm has the knowledge and experience to help you navigate the legal requirements for every type of waiver.
+At Arnaout Immigration Law Firm, our immigration attorneys have the knowledge and experience to help you navigate the legal requirements for every type of waiver.
 Taking the right steps is crucial, making it important that you don’t apply for a waiver without the proper representation.

 A waiver of most grounds of inadmissibility for foreign nationals applying for a nonimmigrant visa at a consular post abroad or who apply for admission to the United States as a nonimmigrant at a port of entry.
 While the waiver is broad, it is not all-inclusive.
 For example, it is not available for certain security grounds of inadmissibility, including terrorism, espionage, participation in genocide or Nazi persecution, and foreign policy grounds.